pinselimo/Pythas-Examples/README.md

 Although part of ```Pythas``` source is implemented in Haskell, you will not need to download any Haskell libraries and it will keep your global Haskell environment untouched.

+## Contributing

+If you find any mistakes, typos or have questions regarding any of the example notebooks, feel free to raise an issue on GitHub.
+I'd be very happy to add some more applied examples.
+So if you have a FOSS project that uses ```Pythas``` and you think it would be a good fit, let me know!
+Of course your example can be licensed differently than the rest of the notebooks.

 ## License

 ```Pythas``` is licensed under the LGPLv3 license.
 Some low level parts are useful enough to be available under the ```MIT``` license.
 This will be specified in their respective repositories.